Graphical models for infinite measures with applications to extremes: Independence and the support of

 \begin{proposition}[Independence] Consider a partition $(A,B)$ of $V$ and assume~\eqref{eq:infinite0}.
 Then

-\end{proposition} \begin{proof} The if statement follows trivially from the definition, since every admissible $Y$ is such that either $Y_A=0_A$ a.s.\ or $Y_B=0_B$ a.s. (the assumption~\eqref{eq:infinite0} is not needed for this direction).
+\end{proposition} \begin{proof} The if statement follows trivially from the definition, since any $Y \sim \PP_R$ for an admissible $R \in \cR(\Lambda)$ is such that either $Y_A=0_A$ a.s.\ or $Y_B=0_B$ a.s. (the assumption~\eqref{eq:infinite0} is not needed for this direction).

 Now assume $\indepAB$ and that the support of $\Lambda$ contains some $y$ with $y_a\neq 0$ and $y_b\neq 0$ for some $a\in A$, $b\in B$.
 Note that $\Lambda_{\{a\}}$ is infinite by~\eqref{eq:infinite0}, since it can not be a zero measure.
 Furthermore, we may take $\delta>0$ small such that $\Lambda(R_{a,\delta}\cap R_{b,\delta})>0$.
-Letting $Y\sim \Lambda(R_{a,\eps})$ with $\eps\in(0,\delta)$ we observe that
+Letting $Y\sim \PP_{R_{a,\eps}}$ with $\eps\in(0,\delta)$ we observe that

 Multiply both sides by $\Lambda(R_{a,\eps})\in(0,\infty)$ and observe that $\Lambda(R_{b,\delta}\cap R_{a,\eps})$ stays bounded, whereas $\Lambda(R_{a,\eps})\to\Lambda(y_a\neq 0)=\infty$ as $\eps\downarrow 0$.
 Hence $\Lambda(R_{a,\delta}\cap R_{b,\delta})=0$, a contradiction. \end{proof}